BrainSpate

 For hosting, reliability is non-negotiable.
 Your site must stay online during live bidding wars.
 Start with shared hosting if you’re testing the waters (it’s affordable), but upgrade to VPS or cloud hosting as traffic grows.

 Before finalizing, research your domain’s history using Wayback Machine to avoid shady pasts, and check its SEO potential with tools like Ahrefs.
 If you own a domain, ensure it’s linked to your new hosting and set auto-renewal to avoid losing it.
-A great domain + robust hosting lays the foundation for everything that follows.
+A great domain + robust hosting lay the foundation for everything that follows.
 So, don’t rush this step.

 Step 2: Choose an Auction Model